Mironova Labs · Technical Resource

 Gd₂O₃ is used as a high-refractive-index, wide-bandgap material for laser optics, precision sensors, and photonic devices.

-- The Gd(TMHD)₃/O₃ process is uniquely suited for optical applications: extremely low residual carbon ensures maximum transparency and minimum absorption across visible and near-IR spectra.
+- The Gd(TMHD)₃/O₃ process is well-suited for optical applications: low residual carbon supports high transparency and reduced absorption across visible and near-IR spectra.

 - The slow GPC (0.3 Å/cycle) is an asset here: it enables sub-nanometer precision in multilayer Distributed Bragg Reflectors (DBRs) and anti-reflective nanolaminates where absolute thickness control is prioritized over throughput.